Vendetaaaa/GitTunnel/README.md

 ## Notes / production hardening not yet included

-- Client uses `ssh.InsecureIgnoreHostKey()` — pin the server's host key fingerprint before shipping this to real users.
+- Client uses `ssh.InsecureIgnoreHostKey()` pin the server's host key fingerprint before shipping this to real users.
-- No TLS termination — put this behind a reverse proxy (Caddy/nginx) or add `crypto/tls` directly on the HTTP router listener for real HTTPS.
+- No TLS termination, put this behind a reverse proxy (Caddy/nginx) or add `crypto/tls` directly on the HTTP router listener for real HTTPS.
 - No rate limiting, connection caps, or bandwidth quotas per tunnel.
 - Host key is regenerated on every server restart; persist it to disk if you